enrich your dog’s life

 Step 2: Scattering on the front lawn.

-Once Cam was into a good rhythm of scatter feeding on the garden, I decided to try this at the front of the house.
+Once Cam was into a good rhythm of scatter feeding in the garden, I decided to try this at the front of the house.

 So I started by putting on his harness and leash (which can be an excitement trigger for some dogs) and going out to our front lawn to scatter feed.